largemouth bass bar

 WELCOME TO PRINCIPLES OF AQUACULTURE.
 This Internet course operates on the Blackboard 6 platform.
 You probably will find this course different than other online courses you have taken.
 Each class will be primarily video modules that you view as often as you wish.
 The course also contains online tests, external links to Internet resources, discussion boards and other tools for active interaction between instructor and students, as well as among students themselves.

-The Kentucky State University Aquaculture Program offers a 3-credit-hour Principles of Aquaculture undergraduate (BIO 422 or AQU 422) and graduate (AQU 522) Internet courses in the spring 2009 semester.
+The Kentucky State University Aquaculture Program offers a 3-credit-hour Principles of Aquaculture undergraduate (AQU 422) and graduate (AQU 522) Internet course.
 Dr. Jim Tidwell, james.tidwell@kysu.edu, Professor and Chair, Division of Aquaculture at KSU, will teach the courses.

-The graduate-level course (AQU 522) is intended for students who already have a bachelor’s (or higher) degree.
+The graduate-level course (AQU 522) is intended for students who are completing or already have a bachelor’s (or higher) degree.
 During the course, students take four online tests.
 Graduate level students also prepare a research paper on one cultured species not covered in class.

 photo Dr. Tidwell